Lower Decks (Star Trek: The Next Generation): Reception

 "Lower Decks" has been consistently rated among the best episodes of Star Trek: The Next Generation and in the Star Trek franchise.
-Grunge.com noted that the finale of "Lower Decks" is one of the saddest moments in Star Trek, and Screen Rant included it in their review of most heart-breaking moments in the franchise.
+Grunge.com noted that the finale of "Lower Decks" is one of the saddest moments in Star Trek, and Screen Rant included it in their review of the franchise's most heartbreaking moments.

-The 2012 book, Star Trek: The Next Generation 365 notes that "Lower Decks" was an early example of a continuing story in Star Trek, with Sito Jaxa's story being continued from "The First Duty" which was earlier in the show's run.
+The 2012 book, Star Trek: The Next Generation 365 notes that "Lower Decks" was an early example of a continuing story in Star Trek, with Sito Jaxa's story being continued from "The First Duty", earlier in the show's run.

-In 2016, The Hollywood Reporter rated "Lower Decks" as the 50th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series but not counting the movies.
-In May 2019, they ranked it among the top twenty-five episodes of Star Trek: The Next Generation, noting that it shifted the focus away from the usual main cast of bridge officers and explored the tensions between the Star Trek aliens of Bajor and Cardassia.
+In 2016, The Hollywood Reporter rated "Lower Decks" as the 50th best television episode of all Star Trek franchise television prior to Star Trek: Discovery.
+In May 2019, they ranked it among the top 25 episodes of Star Trek: The Next Generation, noting that it shifted the focus away from the usual main cast of bridge officers and explored tensions between the Star Trek aliens of Bajor and Cardassia.

-In 2016, Empire ranked this the 49th best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
-They remark that this episode offered a change of pace for the show late in its run, by focusing on a new group of characters and showing how they interact with the existing main cast.
+In 2016, Empire ranked it the 49th best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
+It remarked that the episode was a change of pace for the show late in its run, focusing on a new group of characters and showing how they interacted with the main cast.

-In 2017, Den of Geek listed "Lower Decks" as one of the top ten ground-breaking episodes of Star Trek: The Next Generation.
-They note how it draws the audience in to caring about the ensign, whereas usually the loss of some crew does not connect with the audience in the same way.
-The same year they ranked this episode as one of the top 25 "must-watch" episodes of Star Trek: The Next Generation.
+In 2017, Den of Geek listed "Lower Decks" as one of the series's top ten groundbreaking episodes.
+They noted how it drew the audience in to caring about the ensign, whereas usually the loss of crew didn't connect with the audience in the same way.
+The same year, they ranked the episode one of the 25 "must-watch" episodes of Star Trek: The Next Generation.

 In 2018, Io9 suggested using this episode as the concept for an entire new Star Trek show that focused on lower ranking crew aboard a starship.
-It was then announced a few months later that production would begin on a new animated series called Star Trek: Lower Decks.
+It was announced a few months later that production would begin on a new animated series, Star Trek: Lower Decks.

 In 2019, Screen Rant ranked "Lower Decks" the fifth best episode of Star Trek: The Next Generation, and again in 2020.

 Variety listed "Lower Decks" as one of the top 15 episodes of Star Trek: The Next Generation.

 In 2019, The Hollywood Reporter ranked "Lower Decks" as one of the top 25 episodes of the series.
 They note how the episode focused on lower ranking characters on the Starship for a change, and also tied into the universe's Bajoran-Cardassian conflict.